-\textbf{Entanglement.} Entanglement is another significant property in quantum mechanics that has no counterpart in classical systems, where the states of two or more qubits become correlated regardless of physical distance.
-When qubits are entangled, measuring the state of one qubit determines the state of the other simultaneously.
-A well-known entangled state is the Bell state, denoted as $|\phi\rangle=\frac{1}{\sqrt{2}}(|00\rangle+|11\rangle)$.
-There are four common entanglement strategies \cite{hqnn} in the QNN design to capture correlated features: linear entanglement, cyclic entanglement, star entanglement, and fully connected entanglement, which have a direct connection with the model entanglement capability.
-This property is crucial in the implementation of quantum algorithms and in achieving quantum advantages over classical computing \cite{ent1}.
+\textbf{Entanglement.} Entanglement is a fundamental quantum property without classical counterparts, where the states of two or more qubits become correlated regardless of physical distance.
+When qubits are entangled, measuring one qubit constrains the state of the others.
+This property plays a crucial role in quantum algorithms achieving quantum advantage.